-The long-term forecast (beyond 10 years) for the Bank Rate is 2.00%.
-As some PWLB certainty rates are currently below 2.00%, there remains value in considering long-term borrowing from PWLB where appropriate, plus longer-term borrowing could also be undertaken for the purpose of certainty, or for flattening the profile of a heavily unbalanced maturity profile.
+The long-term forecast (beyond 10 years) for the Bank Rate is 2.5%.
+As some PWLB certainty rates are currently averaging 4.30%, there is no value in considering long-term borrowing from PWLB in this present economic climate.
+Better value can generally be obtained at the shorter end of the curve, with short-dated fixed Local Authority to Local Authority monies whilst the market waits for inflation, and therefore gilt yields, to drop back later in 2023.